Equity, Diversity and Inclusion on Campus

 What is the next step after this data is collected?

-At the conclusion of the Self-Identification campaign, the gathered data will be compiled and analyzed at an aggregate level.
-This information will be used to assess representation within our employee and student populations; continue to support corporate EDI action plans; inform the development of future events, programs, and policies; and, advance work on Truth and Reconciliation and Indigenous supports.
+The gathered data will be periodically compiled and analyzed at an aggregate level.
+This information will be used to assess representation within our employee and student populations, continue to support corporate EDI action plans, inform the development of future events, programs, and policies, and advance work on Truth and Reconciliation and Indigenous support.

 How can I get more information?